 Yup, that’s right.
-Theresa May Scrivener, a 41-year-old British citizen with a protected Twitter account of six followers said, “I haven’t been able to leave my house.
+Although this sounds like something lifted verbatim from satirical magazine The Onion, it is unfortunately true: Theresa May Scrivener, a 41-year-old British citizen with a protected Twitter account of six followers, said, “I haven’t been able to leave my house.
 I’ve been bombarded and contacted by press from around the world.”

 “It’s amazing to think that the world’s most powerful man managed to press the wrong button,” she said.
 “I’m just glad he was not contacting me to say he was going to war with North Korea.”